 For information on upgrading to Final Draft 13, click HERE.

-Users of Final Draft on Windows should use the Windows Character Map.
+If you have Final Draft 12 or older, use the Windows Character Map.
 Please watch this video:

 or follow the directions below.
 In the video, the Windows instructions start at 0:52.